Hyurl/enhance-req-res/README.md

 ### Request

-All these `req` properties are read-only, you won't be able to modified them, except `charset.`
+Some of these properties are read-only for security reasons, that means you won't be able to modified them.

 - `URL` An object parsed by `url` module for both new API and legacy API. be aware of `URL.auth`, which is actually sent by http